DorvanFavre/Full-Stack-Developer/Firebase/Firebase.md

 ## Getting started

+Use Firebase with Flutter

  1. Create a Firebase project on the [Firebase](https://console.firebase.google.com/) website
  2. Register a Firebase project and its functionality (firebase init)
- 3. Add dependencies and uses them - see more on [FlutterFire](https://firebase.flutter.dev/docs/overview/) website
+ 3. Add last Firebase [dependencies](./Framework/Flutter/Flutter.md) and uses them - see more on [FlutterFire](https://firebase.flutter.dev/docs/overview/) website